cambridge-cares/TheWorldAvatar/web/twa-vis-platform/README.md

 4. Populate this directory with your require visualisation configuration files
 5. Start the stack as per usual

+> Custom Service

+At the moment, the `visualisation` service defaults to the [Visualisation Framework](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/web/twa-vis-framework).
+To set this service up, please set up a custom service.
+A minimal example is available in `example/vip.json`.

-If you are creating a custom visualisation service on the stack, please note to update the `BASE_PATH` environment variable for your subpath.
+If you wish to use other subpaths, please note to update the `BASE_PATH` environment variable to match the external path property.

 ## 3. Release